Dragon-Slaying-in-Plain/Study-note/README.md

 # Study-note
-It contacts our open source note.
+It contacts our open source notes.
 Powered by mdbook.